-Prior to admittance into the program, the worker must provide to the third party case administration alcohol and drug results from a test laboratory approved by third party case administration, taken within the previous 90 days.
-Alternatively, if the applicant is currently employed by a participant contractor on a site that required a site access testing order to qualify for access to that site, said applicant may request his or her employer submit that test to the third party case administration on his or her behalf.
+Prior to admittance into the program, the eligible worker must provide to the Third Party Case Administration (TPCA), Alcohol and Drug (A&D) results from a test laboratory approved by TPCA, taken within the previous 90 days.
+Alternatively, if the worker is currently employed by a participant contractor on a site that required a site access testing order to qualify for access to that site, said worker may request his or her participating contractor submit that test to the TPCA on his or her behalf.

-While it is intended that RSAP become accepted industry-wide, currently RSAP is only effective where both the referring participant contractor and participant owner agree to participate in and be bound by the RSAP Procedural Rules.
+While it is intended that RSAP become accepted industry-wide, currently RSAP is only effective where both the participant contractor and participant owner agree to participate in and be bound by the RSAP Procedural Rules.

-RSAP will be administered by a third party case administration, testing administrator, SAE team, and treatment team who are hereby authorized to keep relevant records, disclose personal information to approved stakeholders, and manage and administer the random drug testing, as well as, if applicable, the assessment, treatment and aftercare segments of the system.
-The third party case administration, testing administration, SAE team and treatment team are subject to the Procedural Rules.
+RSAP will be administered by a TPCA, testing administrator, Substance Abuse Expert (SAE) team, and treatment team who are hereby authorized to keep relevant records, disclose personal information to approved stakeholders, and manage and administer the random drug testing, as well as, if applicable, the assessment, treatment, and after-care segments of the system.
+The TPCA, testing administration, SAE team and treatment team are subject to the Procedural Rules.